 So most residents refrain from going completely solar powered.
 Yet many have found even the installation of a couple of panels works.
 It drastically reduces the amount of municipal energy they consume.
 Even better, in some cities, like San Diego, opting in to net metering also helps offset city’s dependence on fossil fuels.
 Solare Energy, one of the more widely used San Diego solar companies, has a fantastic blog post that explains how net metering works.

 In addition to solar paneling, many people are opting to purchase solar device chargers now as well.
 Travelers, in particular, have found solar device chargers save them a lot of time and hassle (airports never have enough outlets).

 Composting: There are a lot of reasons to switch to composting, but chief among them is that it reduces the amount of waste produced by your home.
 According to SF Gate, more than half of the municipal solid waste collected in 2009 was compostable.
 Imagine how much room will be saved in landfills by composting your organic materials instead of simply chucking them in the trash bin!
 In addition to reducing the amount of waste you throw away, composting is a natural way to re-introduce and replenish soil’s nutrients.
 This reduces the amount of money you spend on fertilizers and artificial nutrients for your garden as well as the number of trips you need to make to the garden and lawn supply store to get those materials.

-If you live in an apartment that won’t allow you to compost, don’t fret!
+Finally, if you live in an apartment that won’t allow you to compost, don’t fret!
 You can simply give your organic waste to friends who do compost or you can donate it at local composting centers (Findacomposter.com is a great resource for finding the best place to donate near you).